tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Yeah.

-I've lot of connections with the program management and of course the teams and the scrum masters and the management via their LT sometimes also on PSG.
+I've lot of connections with the program management and of course the teams and the scrum masters and the management via their LT and sometimes also on PSG.
 So there it's more of presentation of status towards management I would say.
 Towards program management it's planning and ongoing work and what is the next task the team could take.
 And also status on ongoing work and the teams of course where I have, I would say, have most of my contacts cause we have all normal meetings, sprint plannings and backlog grooming meetings and reviews and so on.

 ### And what events can create more communication than normally?

 Communication.
-I would say that the sprint review could cause there everybody is gathered in one meeting room.
-Plannings are team by team so it's only me one team.
-Our backlog meeting to get approved obviously generates a lot of discussions between me and the program manager.
+I would say that the sprint review could because there everybody is gathered in one meeting room.
+Plannings are team by team so it's only me and one team.
+Our backlog meetings with the program of course generates a lot of discussions between me and the program manager.

 ### And if you look at your communication in general: do you think there is someone, some role that takes too much responsibility?
 So being to central and being a bottleneck at times?